-Last year, I made an impromptu trip to Nice to visit my friend Maureen and escape the cold, dreary English winter.
+Last year, I made an impromptu trip to Nice to visit a friend and escape the cold, dreary English winter.
 I had very low expectations and simply wanted to bask in the sunshine and sip a glass of delicious French wine.
-One day, Maureen and I did a day trip to a nearby village, St. Paul de Vence.
+One day, we did a day trip to a nearby village, St. Paul de Vence.
 As we dragged our tired selves home that evening, we passed by Shapko, a popular Old Town jazz club.
-The musicians (friends of Maureen) lingered outside the club, smoking cigarettes while waiting for show time.
+The musicians lingered outside the club, smoking cigarettes while waiting for show time.
 We stopped to chat, they invited us in and we agreed “just for a song or two”.
 Of course, we stayed all night!
 I had just stumbled onto one of my favorite things about Nice – Nice nightlife and the amazing music scene!
 Live music in Old Town Nice!

 Nice is well-known as a center for jazz music and has been hosting the Nice Jazz Festival annually since 1948.
 The city is filled with hidden music venues promoting all types of music from traditional jazz to pop and classic rock.
 There’s something for everyone, almost every night of the week.
 The venues are scattered throughout the city, some near the Port or closer to the center of town.
 But if you’re looking to experience music in the Old Town area, I’m here to offer some advice!